kimfucious/RTL-Kitchen-Sink/README.md

 - Redux (with hooks)
 - React Router

+I've created a simple app here, but I'm trying to include many of the real-world scenarios that are used in production apps as simply as possible.

+## Why am I doing this?

 RTL doesn't work out of the box when using these libraries, so there's some work to be done to get the tests working.

 If you're seeing errors/warnings like the below, you'll need to do a little work to get your tests running: